 1) A thoughtful cover letter that outlines relevant skills and experiences and explains how the position aligns with your professional goals.

-2) A three- to five-page writing sample, plus a link to any relevant multimedia or editorial work (if applicable); both published and unpublished work is acceptable.
+3) A three- to five-page writing sample, plus a link to any relevant multimedia or editorial work (if applicable); both published and unpublished work are acceptable.

 Published Jan 26, 2021 Copyright 2021 Words Without Borders